- Is there a difference between mass gainer and weight gainer products?

 8. Carnivor Mass

-Carnivor Mass is unique in that it is our only dairy-free option in this list.
+Carnivor Mass by MuscleMeds is unique in that it is our only dairy-free option in this list.
 The ultra high quality protein used comes from hydrolysed beef protein isolate.
 Like a whey isolate or hydrolysate, this has an incredibly high protein yield, for rapid digestion and zero stomach issues thanks to no lactose content.
 With very low fat and 0g sugar this is the perfect choice for anyone who wants to keep body composition in check while gaining quality size.